fledge-iot/fledge-dev-pkg/README.rst

 .. code-block:: console

-  $ ./make_deb --help
+  $ ./make_deb help
-  make_deb {x86|arm} [clean|cleanall]
+  make_deb [help|clean|cleanall]
-  This script is used to create the Debian SDK package of Fledge
+  This script is used to create the Debian package of Fledge SDK
   Arguments:
-   x86      - Build an x86_64 development package
-   arm      - Build an armv7l development package clean    - Remove all the old versions saved in format .XXXX cleanall - Remove all the versions, including the last one
+   help     - Display this help text clean    - Remove all the old versions saved in format .XXXX cleanall - Remove all the versions, including the last one
   $